ESL Activities

 When you teach a language, you’re usually teaching a lot of vocabulary and grammar.
-Vocabulary is the words we use and grammar is how we organize them in a way so that people understand what we’re saying.
-ESL Christmas activities, along with all the associated vocabulary is one such example.
+Vocabulary is the words we use, and grammar is how we organize them in a way so that people understand what we’re saying.
+ESL Christmas classroom activities, along with all the associated vocabulary, are such examples.

-However, native English teachers, especially those teaching ESL abroad are often expected to be a cultural ambassador as well.
+However, native English teachers, especially those teaching ESL abroad, are often expected to be cultural ambassadors as well.
 In essence, they are expected to show students what life is like in their countries.
-And of course, even if this isn’t explicitly stated by an employer, language is intertwined with culture and it’s hard to separate the two.
+And, of course, even if this isn’t explicitly stated by an employer, language is intertwined with culture, and it’s hard to separate the two.
+So, as an ESL teacher, you will be thinking about the best Christmas lesson plans.
+We’re here to help.

 Christmas ESL Ideas

-It can be an interesting class for the students to do some ESL Christmas activities to share a little bit of what this holiday means to you.
+It can be an interesting class for the students to do some ESL Christmas classroom activities to share a little bit of what this holiday means to them.
 Plus, your students will certainly encounter some new vocabulary words that they’re never seen before.

-Let’s get to some of my favourite ESL Christmas activities that you can try out with your students today.
+Let’s get to some of my favourite ESL Christmas activities that you can try out with your students today and implement in your Christmas lesson plans.

 #1: Christmas ESL Charades